kowainik/validation-selective/README.md

   that provides `Selective` instance for `Validation` which allows using `Monad`-like branching behaviour but without implementing wrong `Monad` instance.
++ **More algebraic instances.** `validation-selective` also provides the `Alternative` instance and a more general `Semigroup` instance.
++ **Best-in-class documentation.** Official Haddock documentation contains mini-tutorial, usage example, per-component comparison with `Either`, the motivation behind each instance and the interface in general along with examples for **each instance and function**.

 The below section provides per-package comparison with the most popular validation packages in the Haskell ecosystem: